nhm-herpetology/museum-NGS-training/Unit_03/Molecular_Lab/README.md

 * Magnetic tube rack

 **Protocol**
 >There are two main approaches to amplifying capture libraries following the last module.
 First, the PCR can be done using the **Buffer E** + bead solution as template or alternatively, the PCR can be done after eluting the enriched libraries into solution.
+In this case we have already eluted the enriched libraries.

-1. Remove the 30 uL of **Buffer E** + bead solution from the magnetic rack, vortex and spin down.
+1. You should have 30 uL of enriched library (in **Buffer E**) from the previous module.

 2. Mix the following together in a 1.5 mL tube:
   * 5 uL of nucleas-free water
   * 25 uL Q5 DNA polymerase
   * 2.5 uL TruSeq P5 (10 uM)
   * 2.5 uL TruSeq P7 (10 uM)
-  * 15 uL **Buffer E** + bead solution (= enriched library)
+  * 15 uL **Buffer E** (= enriched library)

 3. Program the following into a thermal cycler: